Ethnic conflict

-An ethnic conflict is a conflict between two or more contending ethnic groups.
+An ethnic conflict is a conflict between two or more ethnic groups.
 While the source of the conflict may be political, social, economic or religious, the individuals in conflict must expressly fight for their ethnic group's position within society.
 This criterion differentiates ethnic conflict from other forms of struggle.

 Academic explanations of ethnic conflict generally fall into one of three schools of thought: primordialist, instrumentalist or constructivist.
 Recently, some have argued for either top-down or bottom-up explanations for ethnic conflict.
 Intellectual debate has also focused on whether ethnic conflict has become more prevalent since the end of the Cold War, and on devising ways of managing conflicts, through instruments such as consociationalism and federalisation.

 Theories of causes

 It is argued that rebel movements are more likely to organize around ethnicity because ethnic groups are more apt to be aggrieved, better able to mobilize, and more likely to face difficult bargaining challenges compared to other groups.
 The causes of ethnic conflict are debated by political scientists and sociologists.
-Explanations generally fall into one of three schools of thought: primordialist, instrumentalist, and constructivist.
+Official academic explanations generally fall into one of three schools of thought: primordialist, instrumentalist, and constructivist.
 More recent scholarship draws on all three schools.